Everyday Life (Coldplay album): Recording

-Some tracks from Everyday Life have roots in 2009, a decade earlier; as producer Dan Green explains: "We actually started this album just before Mylo Xyloto in 2009, there were songs from this record that had been around since then which just didn't seem to fit on other albums.
+Some tracks from Everyday Life have roots in 2009.
+As producer Dan Green explains: "We actually started this album just before Mylo Xyloto in 2009, there were songs [...] that had been around since then which just didn't seem to fit on other albums.
 The single 'Arabesque' was one of those".
-Rik Simpson, another longtime member of the production team, stated that this album differed in recording style compared to previous records because three members of the band lived in the UK while lead singer Chris Martin lived in the US.
-The band hoped to travel somewhere to inspire the global sounds of Everyday Life rather than be restricted to a single studio.
-Therefore, Dan Green created a mobile studio, inspired from jam sessions during their previous world tour, to be set up in various international locations.
-They include but are not limited to: Villa Tombolino in Tuscany; the Woodshed studio in Los Angeles; the Bakery and the Beehive studios in London; and a studio in Johannesburg, South Africa.
-Travelling around the globe is reflected in the experimental mix of genre influences present on the record including classical, afrobeat, jazz-fusion, etc. The album was one of the first non-reissue albums to be mixed using Dolby Atmos technology, with the Atmos version made available on Amazon Music, Tidal and Apple Music.
+Rik Simpson, another longtime member of the production team, stated that the record differed in production style compared to previous works because three members of the band lived in the United Kingdom while lead singer Chris Martin lived in the United States.
+The band hoped to travel somewhere to inspire the global sounds of Everyday Life instead of be restricted to a single studio.
+Green set up a mobile studio, inspired by the jam sessions from Coldplay's previous world tour, that could be adapted to various locations.
+Recording began in December 2017 at Villa Tombolino in Tuscany, expanding to venues such as the Woodshed in Los Angeles; the Bakery and the Beehive in London; and studios in Johannesburg.
+Travelling around the world is reflected in the experimental mix of genre influences present on the album, including classical, afrobeat and jazz-fusion.
+It was one of the first non-reissue works to be mixed using Dolby Atmos technology, with the Atmos version made available on Amazon Music, Tidal and Apple Music.